 - 1 teaspoon fresh ground black pepper

-- 1 (24-ounce) loaf dairy-free sprouted whole grain bread, coarsely chopped and toasted
+- 1 (24-ounce) loaf dairy-free bread, coarsely chopped and toasted (pictured with sprouted whole grain bread)

 - 4 cups unsalted vegetable stock